 Look through any modern home magazine or site today and most of the time you'll see one or two carefully placed flower arrangements or potted plants in a room.
 And sometimes, none at all.
 But scan through some photos from the 60s and 70s interior decorating magazines, and you will be amazed by the amount of vegetation that filled homes and public spaces back then.
 Whether it had something to do with environmental awareness or if it was a residual effect of the hippie culture, plants were loved far and wide.
 Time to bring the green-loving sixties back with these retro houseplants from Evanthia!

 The Pilea Peperomioides is great fun to look after.
 What’s even better is that it’s a plant perfectly safe for your pets.
 This plant is a member of the stinging nettle family (don’t worry – it won’t sting you!) and is super easy to look after.
 This remarkable little plant is a true beauty.
-With its rounded dark green leaves, perfectly shaped to add a bit of interest to your indoor jungle.
+Its rounded dark green leaves are perfectly shaped to add a bit of interest to your indoor jungle.

 The Calathea Rufibarba is a native plant of the Amazon rainforests in Brazil.
 Unlike most Calathea varieties, this plant is more subtle when it comes to patterns.
 This plant has long, slender, and wavy leaves that are light green when young.
 As the leaves mature, they transition into a darker green upper side and maroon to burgundy below.
 The stems of a Rufibarba are long and slender and are burgundy in color as well.

-What makes this plant unique is that the stems and the leaves’ underside are covered in hair-like fuzz.
+What makes this plant unique is that the underside of the stems and leaves are covered in hair-like fuzz.
 This has led many gardeners to give it nicknames such as 'the fuzzy/ furry feather Calathea', 'velvet Calathea', 'furry Calathea', and many more.

 Pilea Moon Valley

-The Moon Valley Pilea or Pilea Mollis is native to Central and South America.
-Its common name, Moon Valley Pilea, is inspired by its deeply dimpled leaves – thought to look like the craters and valleys on the moon.
+The Pilea Moon Valley or Pilea Mollis is native to Central and South America.
+Its common name, Pilea Moon Valley, is inspired by its deeply dimpled leaves – thought to look like the craters and valleys on the moon.
 The leaves are bushy in nature and are typically a bright yellow-green with dark copper veins.
 The leaves will grow to 5 cm in length.
 The plant itself will remain relatively small, never reaching more than 30 cm in height, which makes it suitable for windowsills and tabletops.
 While it doesn’t need much sunlight to thrive, it does prefer humid environments.